losizm/scamper/README.md

 When handling an incoming message, use an appropriate `BodyParser` to parse the message body.
-There is a set of standard parsers available in `BodyParsers`, such as the one used for parsing text content.
+There is a set of standard parsers available in `BodyParsers`, such as one used for parsing text content.

 ```scala
 import scamper.{ BodyParsers, HttpMessage }